In California, a class action wage and hour lawsuit is when multiple employees with similar grievances sue their employer collectively.

 - A company systematically denied employees their required meal breaks at a particular work site.

-PAGA claims are where workers on the behalf of the California Attorney General seek monetary penalties against employers who violated labor laws.
+PAGA claims are brought by workers, on behalf of the California Attorney General, to seek monetary penalties against employers who violate labor laws.
 PAGA claims are not class actions but rather representative lawsuits.

-In addition, if the PAGA claim is successful, the affected employees get to keep only 35% of any civil penalties rewarded.
+In addition, if the PAGA claim is successful, the affected employees receive only 35% of any civil penalties awarded.
 The rest goes to the state of California.3

-That being said, PAGA money can accumulate very quickly since you can recover penalties for each pay period for each employee whose wage and hour rights were violated.
+That said, PAGA money can accumulate quickly, as you can recover penalties for each pay period for each employee whose wage and hour rights were violated.
 In certain cases, PAGA claims are well worth bringing.

 For more in-depth information, refer to these scholarly articles: